Education in Pakistan: Tertiary education

-Nonformal and informal education
+Non-formal and informal education

 Out of the formal system, the public sectors runs numerous schools and training centres, most being vocational-oriented.
 Among those institutions can be found vocational schools, technical training centres and agriculture and vocational training centres.
 An apprenticeship system is also framed by the state of Pakistan.

 Informal education is also important in Pakistan and regroups mostly school-leavers and low-skilled individuals, who are trained under the supervision of a senior craftsman.
 Few institutes are run by corporates to train university students eligible for jobs and provide experience during education fulfilling a gap between university and industry for example: Appxone Private Limited is training Engineers with professional development on major subjects of Electronics and Computer science and other fields.

 Informal education has also increasingly become a field for not-for-profit organisations in the country.
 Among those are visible projects, like the MagnifiScience Centre in Karachi.